Explore the Bmaj13 Guitar Chord: Rich Sound, Interactive Learning

-Welcome to our in-depth tutorial about the B maj13 chord.
-This chord is a member of the Major Chords family and is composed of the notes B, D#, F#, A#, C#, E, and G#.
-The B maj13 chord is constructed using a specific series of musical intervals, which include the 1 (Root), 3 (Major Third), 5 (Perfect Fifth), 7 (Major Seventh), 9 (Major Ninth), 11 (Perfect Eleventh), and 13 (Major Thirteenth).
+Unlocking sophisticated sounds in jazz and contemporary music, the Bmaj13 guitar chord is a compelling choice for adding rich harmonic depth to your progressions.
+This advanced member of the Major Chords family is built from the notes B, D#, F#, A#, C#, E, and G#, spanning intervals of the 1 (Root), 3 (Major Third), 5 (Perfect Fifth), 7 (Major Seventh), 9 (Major Ninth), 11 (Perfect Eleventh), and 13 (Major Thirteenth).
+Experience its unique character firsthand by playing along with our interactive fretboard, where you can instantly verify your accuracy with real-time mic feedback and experiment with chord/arpeggio playback.

 Notes of the B maj13 chord: